-Roger Kellaway has been described as a musical chameleon and the most awesome jazz pianist quite possibly anywhere on earth.
-His discography runs to more than two hundred albums.
-He’s performed with everyone from Elvis to Ellington, Dizzy Gillespie to Yo Yo Ma, Joni Mitchell to Mancini and Quincy Jones to Michael Tilson Thomas.
+Roger Kellaway’s discography runs to more than two hundred and fifty albums.
+He’s worked with everyone from Ellington to Elvis, Dizzy Gillespie to Yo-Yo Ma, Joni Mitchell to Mancini and Quincy Jones to Michael Tilson Thomas.

 Kellaway is not only a major pianist, he is a composer of protean ability, writing in the music fields of jazz, classical and “pop”, also scoring for films and television.
 His acclaimed “Cello Quartet” albums are described by some as “crossover”, “chamber jazz” and by others as the beginning of “New Age” music.
 They were the first in an eclectic array of projects beginning in the 1960’s.
 Roger’s commissions include a ballet for George Balanchine and the New York City Ballet, orchestral pieces for the Los Angeles Philharmonic, the National Symphony, the New American Orchestra and a concerto, “Songs of Ascent,” commissioned by the New York Philharmonic, Zubin Mehta, conductor.
 He wrote a variety of chamber works for Carnegie Hall performances and served as musical director for Stephane Grappelli’s 80th Birthday Tribute, which included Yo-Yo Ma’s first entry into Jazz.
 Later, Stephane, Yo-Yo and Roger traveled to Paris together.
 Kellaway played on and wrote all the arrangements for their album, “Anything Goes”.